D0m1s/D0m1s/README.md

 - 👀 I’m interested in software engineering;
 - 🌱 I’m currently learning software engineering;
 - 💞️ I’m looking to collaborate on software engineering;
-- 📫 Reach me by drawing a Unity logo on the floor with chalk and chanting "Domce";
+- 📫 Reach me by drawing a Unity logo on the floor and chanting "Domce";

 <!---
 D0m1s/D0m1s is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.